mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ## Naming

 Strive to keep naming conventions consistent and readable, because another person will maintain the code you have written.
-There is no convention on cache invalidation, but for naming bellow conventions should be followed:
+There is no convention on cache invalidation, but for the second hardest thing, bellow conventions should be followed:

 - React components - Pascal case (`ProductItem`, `ProductsPage`)
 - Prop Types - component name with "Props" postfix `[ComponentName]Props` - Pascal case (`ProductItemProps`, `ProductsPageProps`)